artsmia/artstories.md/art/curator-s-office.md

 ## Smoke-Free?

-A well-used ashtray sits next to Dr. Kestle’s chair, exposing a time when smoking was permitted in the MIA’s offices, as well as in the museum itself.
+A well-used ashtray sits next to Dr. Kestle’s chair, exposing a time when smoking was permitted in Mia’s offices, as well as in the museum itself.

 ## Coffee Stains